 A good film can make you laugh, cry, jump out your seat, or cuddle up a little closer to your date.
-Dating expert Sasha Wowesny told eharmony why she thinks that home cinema may be the new going out
+Dating expert Sasha Wowesny told eharmony why she thinks home cinema is the new going out

-Recently our TV experience has transformed; no longer are we sitting around a small box with flickering reception.
-If we want to see a film in full HD, big screen, 3D, curved gloriousness, all we have to do is flip the switch on our TV.
-And that’s why, taking a date home to watch a film may be the new going to the cinema.
+Our TV experience has transformed: no longer do we sit around a small box with flickering reception.
+Whether it’s Netflix, Amazon or the iPlayer, if we want to see a film in large-screen Ultra HD, all we have to do is flip the switch on our remote.
+That’s why, taking a date home to watch a film is the new going to the cinema.

-No more buying tickets online and inadvertently signing up to junk newsletters from your cinema, standing in long queues for payment or collection, and then joining a longer queue for popcorn and a Coke.
-And that’s only while you’re at the cinema!
-What about being stuck in traffic, or when the local public transport has severe delays and you have that awkward call with your date to apologise for being late?
-Watching a film at home has no queues, no broken-down lorries in your way; just tap of your remote, or with some TVs you just need to speak, and you’re set.
+No more buying tickets online and inadvertently signing up to junk newsletters, standing in long queues for payment or collection and then joining a longer queue for popcorn and a Coke.
+Ditto being stuck in traffic or on delayed public transport.
+Watching a film at home has no queues, no broken-down lorries in your way; just tap of your remote and you’re set.

-Inviting your date over to your home gives you a chance for them to get to know you even better.
-As I mentioned in my previous blog when you invite someone to your home, you’re allowing them to see more of who you are and how you live.
+Inviting your date to your home gives you a chance for them to get to know you even better and allows them to see more of who you are and how you live.
 It’s a great way to get to know someone more intimately and fast-tracks your decision of whether you see longevity in the relationship or not.

 Overtly public displays of affection anywhere, cinema included, are met with frowns and distaste.
-You’re less likely to go in for that kiss in the stiff cinema seat than you are in the comfort of your own home.
+You’re less likely to go in for that kiss in the stiff cinema seat than during a movie date on your own sofa.

-If you take a date to the cinema you’re restricted by what is currently showing, and this might not suit either of your tastes.
+If you take a date to the cinema you’re restricted by what is currently showing.
 When you watch something at home that’s not the case.
-Smart TVs are equipped with a variety of on demand providers, like 4OD and BBC iPlayer, so you can both catch up on those shows you know you both like.
-Or there are those that have streaming services, like Netflix, so you can introduce your date to your favourite show or movie at the click of a button.
+Smart TVs are equipped with a variety of on demand providers so you can both catch up on those shows you know you both like.

-At the cinema, we are transfixed to a screen for at least an hour and half (normally longer these days) in a darkened room with no break in between.
-This gives you no option to talk to your date, which is silly because talking and getting to know your date is what dating is all about!
-At home, you can pause, rewind, or fast forward at your own leisure which allows for unrestricted discussion between the two of you.
+At the cinema, we are transfixed to a screen for at least an hour and half, normally longer, in a darkened room with no break in between.
+This gives you no option to talk to your date whereas at home you can pause and rewind, at your leisure.
 Also if one of you is a bit too chatty, you can put the subtitles on.

 What happens after the credits

 Going to the cinema will have a definite end point.
-The film ends, everyone rises from their seats, gets in their car and goes their separate ways.
-You could be bold enough to ask your date to come home with you, but this is always a presumptuous and risky move.
+The film ends, everyone rises from their seats and goes their separate ways.
+You could be bold enough to ask your date to come home with you but this is always a presumptuous move.
 At home, once the film ends you are bound by nothing.
 You have the time and comfort to talk, or you could suggest watching another film, or play a board game, or have dessert.
-Whatever option you choose, at home the date doesn’t end when the film does and the longer we can spend with our date, the better!
+Whatever option you choose, at home the date doesn’t end when the film does and the longer we can spend with our date, the better.